Castle Freak

-Castle Freak is a 1995 American direct-to-video horror film directed by Stuart Gordon.
+Castle Freak is a 1995 direct-to-video horror film directed by Stuart Gordon.
 The film stars Jeffrey Combs as John Reilly, an American recovering alcoholic who inherits an Italian castle when a distant relative passes away.
 John stays at the castle with his estranged wife Susan (Barbara Crampton) and blind daughter Rebecca (Jessica Dollarhide), but a freakish monster locked away in the basement (Jonathan Fuller) escapes and commits a series of murders.

-Castle Freak went into production in 1994 after Gordon noticed art for the film in producer Charles Band's office.
+An American-Italian co-production, Castle Freak went into production in 1994 after Gordon noticed art for the film in producer Charles Band's office.
 Gordon agreed to develop the film on Band's condition that the film take place in a castle, contain a freak, and would be shot on a very low budget.
 Gordon obliged as he would be able to cast who he wanted in the film and would get the final cut.
 The film was shot in 1994 in a castle owned by Band in Italy, where Gordon had previously shot The Pit and the Pendulum.
 The film was shot during a period when Full Moon Features was having financial issues and was released to little press on home video in November 1995.